Table of Contents

 The bones in the jaw support the teeth.

-When osteoporosis affects the density of these bones, it results in jawbone atrophy, a condition characterized by the gradual thinning and weakening of the jawbone.
+When osteoporosis affects the density of these bones, it results in jawbone atrophy, a condition characterised by the gradual thinning and weakening of the jawbone.

 This can adversely affect the stability of the teeth, as the weakened jawbone may not be able to hold the teeth as firmly as before.